 In the early stages of keratoconus, glasses or soft contact lenses may be used to correct the mild nearsightedness and astigmatism that is caused by this disease.
 However, as the disorder progresses and cornea continues to thin and change shape, rigid gas permeable contact lenses can be prescribed to correct vision sufficiently.
 The rigid gas permeable contact lenses must be carefully fitted, and frequent checkups are needed to achieve and maintain good vision by alerting lens design and prescription.

 In a few cases, a corneal transplant is necessary.
 However, even after a corneal transplant, eyeglasses or contact lenses are often still needed to correct vision.
 There are no medications to stop the disease from progressing.

 Only your eye doctor can diagnosis keratoconus and determine the best treatment options for your particular needs.
-If you have family history of keratonocus or suspect you may have this disease, contact our office to schedule an appointment.
-Routine vision exams for all ages are vital to early detection and management of ocular diseases.
+If you have a family history of keratoconus or suspect you may have this disease, contact our office to schedule an appointment.
+Yearly vision exams for all ages are vital to early detection and management of all ocular diseases.

 To learn more about the differences between a routine vision exam vs a medical exam, click here.